 All the President's Men begins with the Watergate break-in and ends with the indictments of the president's men.
-Its last paragraph recounts the president's speech to the American people on January 30, 1974: "The President said, 'I want you to know that I have no intention whatever of ever walking away from the job that the American people elected me to do for the people of the United States.'
-"All the President's Men was completed in 1974 and came out just before Nixon's resignation on August 9, 1974; it is thus not only a history of the break-in and its investigation, but part of history itself.
-(You can still read the original Woodward-Bernstein story on the break-in, published in the Washington Post on June 19, 1972, at www.washingtonpost .com/wp-srv/local/longterm/tours/scandal/watergat.htm.)
+Its last paragraph recounts the president's speech to the American people on January 30, 1974: "The President said, 'I want you to know that I have no intention whatever of ever walking away from the job that the American people elected me to do for the people of the United States."
+All the President's Men was completed in 1974 and came out just before Nixon's resignation on August 9, 1974; it is thus not only a history of the break-in and its investigation, but part of history itself.
+(You can still read the original Woodward-Bernstein story on the break-in, published in the Washington Post on June 19, 1972, online at the Washington Post website.)

-JAMES M. MCPHERSON Battle Cry of Freedom: The Civil War Era (1988)
+JAMES M. McPHERSON Battle Cry of Freedom: The Civil War Era (1988)